flowchain/flowchain-app/README.md

 <img src="https://raw.githubusercontent.com/flowchain/flowchain/master/screenshots/usage.gif" border="1" />

-With flowchain, you're drawing the *Graph* and writing the graph in the form of JSON.
-Flowchain can run the graph as a service process (server) at your IoT devices.
+With flowchain, you're drawing the *Graph* in the form of JSON.
+Flowchain can run the graph as a service process (server) at your IoT devices or desktops.

 ## Usage